 So if you do want to learn more about birds, we think this web site can help you on your journey of exploration, and remember, if you decide to create a Tree Swallow nest box project of your own we'll be here to help, from start to finish.

-In order to give visitors a sense of the trials and tribulations the Salmon Creek Tree Swallow Project's swallows may face we blogged the 2012 nesting season from the birds' arrival in western NY in late March to the final nest's fledging in early July.
+In order to give you a sense of the trials and tribulations Tree Swallows may face we blogged the Salmon Creek Tree Swallow Project's 2012 nesting season from the birds' arrival in western NY in late March to the final nest's fledging in early July.

-Since we think this chronicle is both instructive and thought-provoking we're keeping it part of this web site.
-You can click 2012 Blog to access it.
+Since we think this chronicle is both instructive and thought-provoking we're keeping it a permanent part of this web site.
+The blog has been converted to pdf, with posts presented in sequential order.
+Click Our Blog to access it.